King hails ‘profound and permanent’ contribution of Windrush generation

 The HMT Empire Windrush first docked in England on June 22 1948 at Tilbury Docks in Essex.

-The King has said it is “crucially important” to recognise the “immeasurable” difference the Windrush generation has made to Britain.
+King Charles III has said it is “crucially important” to recognise the “immeasurable” difference the Windrush generation has made to Britain.

 His comments come in the foreword of a book which accompanies a display of portraits that celebrate the Windrush generation in the week marking the 75th anniversary of the crossing.